MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixburnbundlesample.md

 <!-- ====================================================================== -->
-## Step 3 - Install WiX Toolset Visual Studio Extension
+## Step 3 - Prerequisite: Install WiX Toolset Visual Studio Extension

 1. In a new window or tab, go to [WiX Toolset](https://wixtoolset.org/releases/) and then download and install the appropriate extension:
    * WiX Toolset Visual Studio 2022 Extension - downloaded installer file: `Votive2022.vsix`